How to text an avoidant (What works)

 3. Slow to text back

 Dismissive avoidants don’t like instant back-and-forth texting unless it’s urgent or they’re really interested.
-Their typical response is to take their time when texting back.
+Their typical response is to take their time when replying to texts.
 To them, it doesn’t matter when you text back as long as you do text back.
+If a DA takes too long to text back, avoid personalizing it.
+They will eventually respond if you mean anything to them at all.

 4. Indirect texts